JISyed/Unity-XboxCtrlrInput/README.md

 ```csharp
 bool didPressA = XCI.GetButton(XboxButton.A);
 ```

-**Note for Windows user:** If you edit any values in Unity's Input Manager (especially the deadzone values), you must select `Window ▶ XboxCtrlrInput ▶ Clone Input Manager` in order for changes to apply.
-If you didn't modify any values in the Input Manager, cloning the Input Manager is not necessary.
-When developing macOS or Linux games, cloning the Input Manager is not used by the XCI system.

 **Note for macOS users:** Be sure to install the latest stable version of the [360Controller drivers](https://github.com/360Controller/360Controller/releases).